Quick Answer

 Step 4: Scutching (Removing Woody Bits)

-Process: Scraping and beating to separate fiber from stalk
+Process: Industrial machinery separates fiber from stalk

 Step 5: Hackling (Combing the Fibers)